A Day In The Life of an Inpatient Rehab Occupational Therapist

 Review Patients’ Notes

-I also check the nursing report from the day and night shift before to see if they have any new orders, critical lab values, or recent falls (I hope not!).
+I also check the nursing report from the day and night shift before to see if they have any new orders, critical lab values, or any recent falls or incidents.

-Thoroughly reviewing new patient/evaluation notes is crucial, so I try to give myself an extra five minutes just for that patient if I have an eval.
+Thoroughly reviewing new patient/evaluation notes is crucial, so I try to give myself an extra five minutes just for that patient if I have them for an evaluation.

 If I have a new patient evaluation, it will almost always be the first or second session scheduled.
 The session is almost always an hour to assess their overall function while incorporating an ADL treatment.

 If I’m not completing an eval, I almost always have ADL retraining sessions with existing patients the first several hours of the morning.
-I try to include as much as I can with bathing, dressing, and toileting while educating and incorporating neuro re-ed if I have a neuro patient.
+I try to include as much as I can with bathing, dressing, and toileting while educating and incorporating neuro re-education if I have a patient with a new neurological impairment impacting their function.

 The morning is back to back scheduled treatments until 12:00 pm.